Chapter 9. Connection Points

 5END_SINK_MAP()

-In the CEarPolitic
+In the CEarPolitic example, there are

 three events, all from the same dispatch interface but coming from